The Hardcore Holidayoff

 “Oh… a Knight,” Test Minion grumbles out.
 “This must be some kind of…” he looks around.

-“What do your little eyes see?”
-Harmony asks, still judging whether or not she should paint the floor with her new acquaintance.
+“What do those little eyes see?”
+Harmony asks with a muted pretension, still judging whether or not she should immediately paint the floor with her new acquaintance.

 Glancing through doors, walls, and rooms, the expression on Test Minion’s face glazes over with an incredulous shock.
 “Oh… that’s what that meeting was about,” he whispers, as if his spirit’s left his body from the realization alone.

 Harmony sighs in the dark, and looks around the room herself.
 She nips the knuckle of her index finger in thought for a moment, and then responds.
-“Still pretty dark in here.
-What exactly are you seeing?”
+“Well?”

 Test Minion sighs back with equal distaste.